Showing posts with label Paradise Lost. Show all posts

 Some Hardcore-punk reprises can be heard here and there, reminiscent of Peter Steele's (R.I.P.)

-Sadly, the only one band alike to be remembered from the States, but their "Bloody Kisses - 1993" is a memorable and classic LP to get into.
+songwriting for Agnostic Front or hanging out in C.B.G.B's-club area, but their "Bloody Kisses - 1993" is a memorable and classic LP to get into.

 In Europe the idea wasn't much expected to be explored and it was embraced soon, as the second wave of Death Metal of mid '90's started to change or to fade away.

-The Gathering must be the next to mention, especially with their first albums, being recommended for a best musical trip, rich in romantic and gothic atmospheres.
+The Gathering must be the next band to mention, especially with their first albums, being recommended for a best musical trip, rich in romantic and gothic atmospheres.

 Their later works started to incorporate more and more atmospheric elements, probably due to admiration for Pink Floyd of the main composers, there, and the general sound moved away from the strictly "Goth" musical identity.